Analysis on the opening scene to “CHILDREN OF MEN”

 The themes consist of, despair, taken from the distraught and dusty surroundings.
 Complimented by a theme of struggle in all possible aspects, we can tell by the facial expressions shown of the people watching TV in the coffee house hope.
 But I also think that hope is subtly displayed in the opening, maybe from the way it looks like it couldn’t get any worse.
 Society is a another big aspect in this opening, the street is dirty and polluted and we get the sense of death from the grey typical London whether yet they seem to be carrying on with life as normal, trying to make the best out of the situation they are.
 The film is also very contemporary and but the most obvious theme is death, we seem to be smothered in it with in the first minute and 13 seconds of the film.

-There are no opening credits but the visual style is created by the atmosphere; the costumes and expressions of the scene display a dark and gloomy claustrophobic feel that sets the tone for the rest of the film.
+Visual style: There are no opening credits but the visual style is created by the atmosphere; the costumes and expressions of the scene display a dark and gloomy claustrophobic feel that sets the tone for the rest of the film.
 The dusty clothing is mirrored by the filthy, run-down buildings, and the

 Genre: